-William Barr Speaks
+Inside William Barr’s Breakup With Trump

 Furthermore, Trump performed better against Biden in Detroit than he had against Hillary Clinton in 2016.
 Biden received 1,000 fewer votes in Detroit than Clinton had, and Trump received 5,000 more votes than he had four years earlier.
 Trump didn’t lose Michigan because of “illegal” ballots cast in Detroit.
 He lost Michigan because Biden beat him badly in the suburbs.

 Barr also looked into allegations that voting machines across the country were rigged to switch Trump votes to Biden votes.
-He received two briefings from cyber-security experts at the Department of Homeland Security and the FBI.
+He received two briefings from cybersecurity experts at the Department of Homeland Security and the FBI.
 “We realized from the beginning it was just bullshit,” Barr told me, noting that even if the machines somehow changed the count, it would show up when they were recounted by hand.
 “It’s a counting machine, and they save everything that was counted.
 So you just reconcile the two.
 There had been no discrepancy reported anywhere, and I’m still not aware of any discrepancy.”

 After the lunch with Balsamo, Barr and Levi went to the White House for a previously scheduled meeting with Chief of Staff Mark Meadows.
 After talking briefly with Meadows, they went upstairs to White House Counsel Pat Cipollone’s office.
 As they were conferring, one of the counsel’s aides knocked on the door and told Cipollone that the president wanted to see him and then, pointing to Barr, the aide said, “And he is looking for you.”